Thomas Herbert Lewin: List of offences of Ensign T.H. Lewin from October 19, 1857 to April 20, 1858

-Superintedent of Hazaribagh
+Superintendent of Hazaribagh

 Lewin returned to England in January 1860 for one year to celebrate his 21st birthday.
 He would return in February 1861 to Calcutta and stay with his uncle Arthur Grote at Alipore.
 Lewin began to search for a career that would, in a short amount of time, permit him to return home to England to his family.
 On the voyage back and forth to India, Lewin met with Captain Pughe and his wife, who were friends of Arthur Grote.
 Pughe had been appointed inspector general of the new military police and, with Grote's influence, offered Lewin the post of adjutant and second-in-command of the 2nd battalion being raised at Rampur in West Bengal.
 The battalion was raised to supplement the reorganized Indian army and function as a police auxiliary force to keep the peace.
 Rampur, which was a European civil station consisting of merchants and indigo planters, had experienced the restlessness of the planters, which called for a military police battalion.

 Lewin was temporarily in command as the commandant was on leave when he arrived.
 Lewin presided over 600 men in the battalion of Hindu, Muslim and Sikh origins.
 Lewin also took the opportunity to join the Bengal Staff Corps as an opportunity to serve outside India, which he received on the merit of his language qualifications.
 He was assigned as a lieutenant in the 104th Regiment.
 Lewin worked under the police at Pabna for a few weeks until the military police battalion was disbanded.
 Lewin was made to choose between regimental life with the 104th or the civil police force.
 As a result, on 17 April 1962, Lewin was gazetted District Superintendent of Police, 3rd class, at Bhagalpur in northern Bihar with a monthly salary and allowance for travel expenses.
 After being called upon to shoot a rogue alligator which had eaten a child, Lewin was assigned to Muzaffarpur on temporary duty to organize the new civil police system there before the commandant arrived.
 The new system saw the head of police not as the district magistrate anymore but with superintendents.
 Lewin spent two months at Muzaffarpur before being given a permanent appointment with the local rank of Captain as district superintendent at Hazaribagh.
 Lewin in his spare time wrote for the instruction of his constables a little book on the duties of a policeman called The Constable's Manual which he translated into Hindi, Bengali and Urdu with his clerks.
 The booklet was officially approved and printed in Calcutta for general distribution and, thus, the first of Lewin's books to be published.